How Can You Avoid Plagiarism in 2025

 Summarize the Content

-Rewrite longer sentences into shorter ones while keeping the context, Inshot Summarize the text.
+Rewrite longer sentences into shorter ones while keeping the context.
+In short, summarize the text.

 How can I use AI tools for Academic Writing in 2025

-Nowadays a lot of people, are using AI for content generation and end up writing plagiarized text.
-The most common misconception among people is that they can AI tools to generate a complete paper or blog.
+Nowadays, a lot of people are using AI to write new content and end up writing plagiarized or AI-written text.
+The most common misconception among people is that they can use AI tools to generate a complete paper or blog.
 Yes!
-It is possible but writing using AI will remove the human intent from your text and someone can tell just by looking at it.
+It is possible, but writing using AI will remove the human intent from your text, and someone can tell just by looking at it.
 Some of them are discussed below:

 Grammarly:

-You can download it’s browser extension, plug-in, and desktop app from Google.
-As the name suggests Grammarly can be used as a writing assistant for checking spelling and grammar mistakes in your text.
+As the name suggests, Grammarly can be used as a writing assistant for checking spelling and grammar mistakes in your text.

 ChatGPT:

-In our opinion, ChatGPT can be used as a tool for research and angles, but it cannot be used as an alternate.
+ChatGPT can be used as a tool for research and angles, but it cannot be used as an alternative.

 WriteSonic AI: